- Form ADV Part 2: Why It’s Important and What It Includes

 Social media can be a powerful way to market your advisory business and connect with your ideal client base.
 Whether you leverage multiple platforms or just one to promote your brand, it’s important to keep compliance in sight.
 Knowing what you can – and can’t – post can help you avoid potentially costly fines and… read more…

 Failing to meet compliance guidelines can be costly for your business.
-The SEC can – and does – fine broker-dealers and investment advisors who fail to comply with recordkeeping rules and other compliance requirements.
-It can be challenging for busy advisors to keep up with the constant changes to regulatory guidelines, but monitoring compliance trends… read more…
+The SEC has the authority to impose fines on broker-dealers and investment advisors who fail to comply with recordkeeping rules and other compliance requirements.
+Your brand reputation may also suffer, potentially costing you clients.
+It can be challenging for busy advisors to keep up… read more…

 - How Much E&O Insurance Costs for Financial Advisors